8BitBird/Schoolwork/README.md

-"# Small portfolio of schoolwork from CS degree at university."
+"# Small sample portfolio of schoolwork from CS degree at university."